apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 1. If you are on macOS, installing it via `brew install protobuf`
 2. Download the binary from [Google's github repository](https://github.com/protocolbuffers/protobuf).

-### Adding the proto files to your target

-Next, you need to add the `.proto` files for which you want to generate your Swift types to your target's source directory.
-You should also commit these files to your git repository since the generated types are now generated on demand.

-> Note: imports on your `.proto` files will have to include the relative path from the target source to the `.proto` file you wish to import.

 ### Adding the plugin to your manifest

-After adding the `.proto` files you can now add the plugin to the target inside your `Package.swift` manifest.
 First, you need to add a dependency on `swift-protobuf`.
 Afterwards, you can declare the usage of the plugin for your target.
 Here is an example snippet of a `Package.swift` manifest:

-> Note: imports on your `.proto` files will have to include the relative path from the target source to the `.proto` file you wish to import.
-> Files **must** be contained within the target source directory.

 ```swift
 let package = Package(